 Inside the Basotho hut there is a display table of dry medicinal plants and other items used in Basotho culture.

-The distinctive sloping walls of the Hartebeeshuis are made from reeds.
+The distinctive sloping walls of the Hartbeeshuisie are made from reeds.
 These are covered with a layer of mud and cow dung mixed together.
 This medium is very strong and weather-proof.

-The name Hartebeeshuis probably comes from the Afrikaans term for the hard reeds used for the hut walls - harde biesies.
-An alternative explanation for the name Hartebeeshuis is that from a distance, these structures look like hartebeest - a type of antelope common in this region during Afrikaaner settler (Voortrekker) times.
+The name Hartbeeshuisie probably comes from the Afrikaans term for the hard reeds used for the hut walls - harde biesies.
+An alternative explanation for the name Hartbeeshuisie is that from a distance, these structures look like hartebeest - a type of antelope common in this region during Afrikaaner settler (Voortrekker) period.

 The house is also thatched with a species of Hyparrhenia.
 These houses were popular during the 1830s, when Voortrekkers moved up from the Cape and settled in the Free State.

-An engraved plaque in honour of former Curator of the Free State NBG, Amadeus Oupa Mogale, set on the wall of the Haartebeeshuis, also forms part of this section of the garden, along with a bench and a bin donated to the Garden by his family.
+An engraved plaque in honour of former Curator of the Free State NBG, Amadeus Oupa Mogale, set on the wall of the Hartbeeshuisie, also forms part of this section of the garden, along with a bench and a bin donated to the Garden by his family.